 A vial is a small bottle with a plastic or metal top covering a rubber stopper.
 The vial may hold enough medicine for one or more doses.
 If the vial will be used for more than one dose (a multiple dose vial), make sure you write the date you open it on the vial.
 The medicine may be a powder or a liquid.

 Your caregiver will order the correct liquid to add to the powder.
 There are only two kinds of sterile liquids that may be used: sterile saline and sterile distilled water.
 They are packaged in vials with metal or plastic tops covering a rubber stopper.
 Use only the liquid that your caregiver provided or ordered.
 If you were told to use sterile saline, you may not use sterile distilled water.
-If you were told to use sterile distilled water you may not use sterile saline.
-Never use tap water
+If you were told

 A vial has a certain amount of pressure in it.
 When air or liquid is removed, it must be replaced.
 To do this: